stennety/mywebsite/music.md

 #### Music Videos I've Edited

-One of my favorite things to do is edit existing footage to our music:
+One of my other favorite things to do is edit existing footage to our music.
+Aeon Flux, John Carpenter movies, and Vash the Stampede have all made an appearance.

 * [Cock & Swan x TZECHAR - Taken Apart](https://www.youtube.com/watch?v=IsJXyzoiReM){:target="_blank"}
 * [Cock & Swan - What Was Life?
 (EP Version)](https://www.youtube.com/watch?v=P2gJtfhH_aI){:target="_blank"}